Seeing Straight: Document Orientation Detection for Efficient OCR: Implementation Details

 \subsection{Model Architecture}

 We adapt the image encoder from the Phi-3.5 model~\cite{abdin2024phi3} as the backbone for our rotation classification task.
 To adapt the encoder for classification, we append a lightweight two-layer classification head consisting of a linear projection, followed by a GELU activation, dropout, and a final linear layer.
-This classification head operates on a pooled image representation and outputs logits over four rotation classes: -90°, 0°, 90°and 180°.
+This classification head operates on a pooled image representation and outputs logits over 12 rotation classes: 0°, 30°, 60°and so on, till 330°.

 Prior to encoding, input images undergo a dynamic cropping strategy inspired by the InternVL2-style sampling method~\cite{internvl2_github}.
 Specifically, each image is first scaled and padded to the closest HD resolution such that both height and width are divisible by 336.
 The padded image is then divided into non-overlapping crops of size 336×336, with a maximum of 16 crops per image.
 In addition to these local crops, we include a globally resized version of the full image (also 336×336) to capture holistic context.
 Each of these crops, including the resized full image, is independently passed through the image encoder, yielding 577 tokens (based on $14 \times 14$ patch sizes) per crop, including the [CLS] token, each with a hidden dimension of 1024.
 We extract the [CLS] token from each encoded crop and compute their mean across all crops and the full image.
 This averaged [CLS] representation is then used as input to the classification head.